-Here are my top tips on how to get started with artificial intelligence right now 👇
+Below are some tips on how to get started with artificial intelligence and work with these algorithms yourself 👇

 For beginners looking to get started right away, a basic computer that you can install software on will most likely be sufficient, although the faster the better.

 If you want to try your hand at more complicated algorithms like neural nets or generative adversarial networks you’re going to need a computer with higher processing power.
 Ideally, this means a computer that has a minimum of 8gb of RAM, a powerful graphics card (like the ones in NVIDIA’s GEforce 10 series), at least an Intel i5 processor, and 1tb of hard drive space.

-It’s widely used in both machine learning and web development so you’re basically doubling your investment if you master it.
+Unless you feel strongly otherwise, I recommend starting with Python.
+It’s widely used in both machine learning and web development so you’re more or less doubling your time investment if you master it.
 Plus, it’s widely acknowledged that once you learn one language it’s easier to pick up a second (or third or fourth..) so you can always learn R later on.

 As with any project, you’re going to want to set up your workspace before you get started.
 For machine learning, data science, or AI this means first installing Anaconda so you have Python on your computer.
 Anaconda comes preloaded with some of the most popular machine learning libraries which will help you get started right away.

 It’s likely, however, that you’re going to want and/or need additional libraries.
 It’s a good idea to install them all at once.
 If you don’t you might find yourself in a situation where nothing is working and you’ll want to throw your computer out the window.
-True story.

 Before you get into the flashy stuff like making your computer write Harry Potter fanfiction or generating fake celebrity images, you’re going to need to need some data.